telerik/xaml-docs/controls/radpdfviewer/getting-started.md

 {{endregion}}

->tipFor the whole configuration of a RadToolBar with all commands of the viewer, you can refer to [this article]({%slug radpdfviewer-wiring-ui%}).
+>tipFor the whole configuration of a RadToolBar with all commands of the viewer, you can refer to the [Wiring UI]({%slug radpdfviewer-wiring-ui%}) article.
 More information about the command descriptors is available [here]({%slug radpdfviewer-command-descriptors%}).

 ##